Last Updated on March 21, 2021 by Shaun Snapp

 Oracle sales reps are hired for their ability to sell.
 Everything else is secondary.

-Oracle sales reps will normally have never used an Oracle product and don’t spend much time learning about the experiences of their customers with different applications and databases that they purchased.
+Oracle sales reps will normally have never used an Oracle product and don’t spend much time learning about their customers’ experiences with different applications and databases that they purchased.
 I have worked with many Oracle reps, as a solution consultant and I don’t ask Oracle reps questions (except about pricing) they ask me questions.
 So it is odd that the customer sees the reps as a source of information (outside of pricing).
 As soon as a question is asked of a sales rep, they turn around and find someone they can ask.
 In fact, even pricing is often performed by a specialized pricing resource.

 - The Oracle Sales Organization is Staffed with Inexperienced Generalists: Back in 2012, Mark Hurd spearheaded a corporate restructuring program to reduce the number of Oracle account contacts.
 In the past, customers had to deal with one sales rep for each of Oracle’s pillars: database, middleware, applications, engineered systems, and services.
 This was an inconvenience for customers who didn’t want to deal with that many reps from a single vendor.
 Mark’s program reduced this number from five down to one.
 Because of the enormous breadth of Oracle’s product portfolio, this single point of contact ended up being a jack of all trades, master of none.

 - College Hiring Program: The second change came with Mark’s college hiring program.
 Hurd launched this program in 2013 to hire thousands of college graduates straight from school to become salespeople.
 Since then, Oracle’s actively replaced so many experienced (expensive) sales reps with inexperienced (cheap) fresh grads as a cost-cutting measure to maintain operating margin against a sharply declining revenue growth.
-The competition from Microsoft and AWS considerably impaired database sales and the popularity of SaaS vendors like Salesforce and Workday hit application sales hard.
+The competition from Microsoft and AWS considerably impaired database sales, and the popularity of SaaS vendors like Salesforce and Workday hit application sales hard.
 SAP’s acquisition of SuccessFactors in 2011, Ariba in 2012, and Hybris in 2013 dealt a massive blow to Oracle application sales performance.

-The end result is what we see today.
+The result is what we see today.
 A cheap, inexperienced sales rep hired straight out of college without field experience or industry knowledge.
 The majority are business administration and marketing communication majors without any computer science background or first-hand exposure to IT departments or project work.

 Oracle’s Turnover of their Millennial Hires

 Oracle’s sales reps are hired because they are cheap, not because they are experienced.
 Young people fresh out of college are attracted to the vendor brand name and run in droves to sign-up.
-However, so many don’t stay for long and most leave within 2 years.
-This high turnover rate means that Oracle reps are temporary commodities lacking both the field experience and the institutional knowledge required to provide customers with any kind of substantive advice.
+However, so many don’t stay for long, and most leave within 2 years.
+This high turnover rate means that Oracle reps are temporary commodities lacking both the field experience and the institutional knowledge required to provide customers with any substantive advice.

 Enforcing Oracle’s Predatory Practices